alphagov/govuk-import-export-prototype/guidance/wood-packaging-requirements.markdown

 - pallets, box pallets and pallet collars
 - dunnage (loose wood used to protect goods and their packaging)

-These rules don't apply to processed woods like plywood, raw wood of less than 6mm thickness, or other packaging materials like cardboard.
+These rules don't apply to processed woods like plywood, raw wood of less than 6mm thickness, or cardboard or other packaging materials.

 $CTA